-- Gain cybersecurity know-how in systems architecture, operating systems, applications, devices, data, communications protocols, and software development.
+- Gain cybersecurity know-how in systems architecture, operating systems, applications, endpoints, securing data, networking, and software development.

-- Analyze threatscapes and cyber exposures, as well as legal, compliance, and audit frameworks.
+- Analyze threat landscapes and security frameworks, as well as legal, compliance, and audit frameworks.

 - Develop internal and external communication strategies to promote a cybersecurity culture.

-- Prepare for certifications Security+, CISM, ISACA-CRISC, CEH, among others.
+- Prepare for certifications CISSP, CISM, and CEH, among others.

 ISACA, a cybersecurity advocacy group, announced a global need for two million cybersecurity professionals by 2019 across a number of industries including finance, healthcare, IS/IT consulting, government, construction, manufacturing, retail, and legal.
 Annually, 40,000 cybersecurity jobs go unfilled.
 A scan for cybersecurity jobs over $100,000 yields over 20,000 openings for CISO’s and CSO’s as well as in positions such as Cybersecurity Engineer, IT Security Director, Info Assurance Specialist, and Cybersecurity Analyst.